Grade 10 Theme: Networks and Complexity

-This team-taught course offers an interdisciplinary approach to the themes, texts, and content of United States history and literature.
-It is informed by the belief that students’ understanding of, and appreciation for, American literature and history is enhanced by considering each discipline in conversation with the other.
+This course offers an introduction to the themes, texts, and content of United States history.
 Students explore issues of equality, justice, and power, and consider how different, and often conflicting, ideas about America have shaped this nation.
 They are expected to develop an understanding of various disciplinary modes of thought and analysis, and actively participate in discussions, projects, and presentations.
-Writing assignments include literary analysis, historical research, and creative writing.

 M 200 - Algebraic, Geometric, and Computational Thinking II

 S 200 - Chemistry

 This lab-based chemistry course builds students’ conceptual understanding of chemistry, effective laboratory techniques, quantitative problem-solving, and critical thinking through a variety of activities, including project-based approaches.
-Much of the course revolves around students developing the ability to use macroscale observations to infer nanoscale events.
+Much of the course revolves around students’ developing the ability to use macroscale observations to infer nanoscale events.
 Major topics include, but are not limited to, atomic theory, molecular structure, chemical reactions, stoichiometry, equilibrium, thermochemistry, acids, and bases.
 Students use qualitative and quantitative data gathered during experiments to independently explore these topics.
 Laboratory work, independent research, and experimental design are emphasized and provide opportunities for students to demonstrate their understanding.